resilience-tech/notes-aws/docs/storage/storage-part1.md

 ## Amazon S3 Fundamentals

+### What is a Bucket?
+Bucket:  A logical container for objects.
+A bucket is like a folder or a storage bin that holds objects (files).
+It’s not a physical machine — it’s a named, managed container in S3 where you put objects.
+Every object lives in a bucket and bucket names are globally unique.

+### What is an Object?
+Object: The stored item (file) + metadata + a unique key (name).
+An object is the main thing you store: the file bytes (e.g., an image or log), the metadata (extra information like content type or custom tags), and a key (the object’s name).
+Think: object = file + sticky notes about the file + its filename.

+ - Objects are immutable (you overwrite to change).
+Immutable means you cannot change the bytes of an object in place.
+To change it you upload a new object with the same key (which overwrites) or enable versioning to keep the old copy.

+- Key — the full name (path) of the object inside the bucket.
+A key is the object’s unique identifier inside the bucket.
+Example: images/2025/sep/photo.jpg — that full string is the key.
+S3 is flat (no real folders) but keys with slashes look like paths.

+Versioning — optional feature to keep multiple versions of an object (protects against accidental deletes/overwrites).
+If you enable versioning, every overwrite or delete creates a new version instead of permanently replacing or deleting the previous one.
+This lets you restore earlier versions if something is accidentally overwritten or removed.

+Storage class — determines cost, availability and retrieval time (e.g., STANDARD, INTELLIGENT_TIERING, STANDARD_IA, ONEZONE_IA, GLACIER/DEEP_ARCHIVE).
+Choose by access pattern.
+Storage class is the pricing/performance tier you pick for an object.
+It decides how much you pay, how quickly you can read the object, and how often the object is assumed to be accessed.
+Pick based on how often and how quickly you need the data.

+### Durability vs Availability
+S3 offers very high durability (11 nines = 99.999999999%) while availability depends on storage class and configuration.

+### Durability
+Durability = probability an object will not be lost permanently.
+S3 is designed for extremely low data loss (what people call “11 nines”).

+## Availability
+Availability = probability the object can be read now (service uptime).
+Availability can vary by storage class and whether the system is configured for cross-region replication, multi-AZ, etc.

 ### S3 REST API In-Depth

 Amazon S3 provides a RESTful API for programmatic access to buckets and objects.
 The API uses standard HTTP methods (GET, PUT, POST, DELETE, HEAD) and supports authentication via AWS Signature Version 4.